helm/charts/stable/minio/README.md

 Persistence
 -----------

-This chart creates a PersistentVolumeClaim and mounts corresponding persistent volume to default location `/export`.
+This chart provisions a PersistentVolumeClaim and mounts corresponding persistent volume to default location `/export`.
 You'll need physical storage available in the Kubernetes cluster for this to work.
 If you'd rather use `emptyDir`, disable PersistentVolumeClaim by:

 ```bash
 $ helm install --set persistence.enabled=false stable/minio